Seed Awards in Humanities and Social Science

 Who can't apply

-- want support for an existing, rather than a new, research project
+- an existing, rather than a new, research project

-- have a discrete project, with no follow-on plans.
+- a standalone project, with no follow-on plans.

 We'll pay your salary if you don’t have an established academic post.

 All costs must be fully justified.
 Support can include:

 If you don’t hold an established academic post, we’ll pay your salary.